 Also in St. Helena: The Ink House, a private and hyper luxurious residential-style inn with four bedrooms, manicured gardens appropriate for intimate affairs, and a Bentley house car that would make for a gorgeous chauffeured escape vehicle.
 Because of its small size, it’s easy to take over for customizable events, and its staff has excellent connections in the food and wine worlds (think catering).
 Nearby, Two Birds, One Stone is a mouthwatering modern-rustic restaurant in the historic Freemark Abbey building with possibilities for weddings of 20 to 200, and probably the best Japanese-inflected dishes in California.

-In keeping with sustainable efforts, they don’t use linens on tables, but instead feature succulents (though couples can rent linens if they wish).
+In keeping with sustainable efforts, they don’t use linens on tables, but instead, feature succulents (though couples can rent linens if they wish).
 The 183 guest rooms, each with a wine fridge, mean there are more than enough places to sleep, and the newlyweds can enjoy the redwood-emblazoned Archer king suite or Archer den (featuring photography of blooming mustard flowers) with their mustache and lips slippers.
-Coming soon: A spa and rooftop pool with cabanas and fire pit.